Logarithmus/java-lab1/README.md

 # java-lab1
-Very simple Library with Books and Readersf
+Very simple Library with Books and Readers